meta-llama/llama-recipes/recipes/quickstart/inference/local_inference/README.md

 ### Features in
 `multi_modal_infer.py`

-All functionality has been consolidated into a single file with three main modes:
+All functionality has been consolidated into a single file with three main modes, use `huggingface-cli login`:
 ### Steps to run are given below:
 1. **Basic Inference**
 ```bash